wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-09-understanding-javascript-inheritance-and-the-prototype-chain.md

 First, it's important to understand that while JavaScript is an object-oriented language, it is prototype-based and does not implement a traditional class system.
 Keep in mind that when I mention a _class_ in this post, I am simply referring to JavaScript objects and the prototype chain – more on this in a bit.

 Almost everything in JavaScript is an object, which you can think of as sort of like associative arrays - objects contain named properties which can be accessed with `obj.propName` or `obj['propName']`.
 Each object has an internal property called _prototype_, which links to another object.
 The prototype object has a prototype object of its own, and so on – this is referred to as the _prototype chain_.
-If you follow an object's prototype chain, you will eventually reach the core `Object` prototype whose prototype is `null`, signalling the end of the chain.
+If you follow an object's prototype chain, you will eventually reach the core `Object` prototype whose prototype is `null`, signalling the end of the chain.<!--more-->

 So what is the prototype chain used for?
 When you request a property which the object does not contain, JavaScript will look down the prototype chain until it either finds the requested property, or until it reaches the end of the chain.
-This behaviour is what allows us to create "classes", and implement inheritance.<!--more-->
+This behaviour is what allows us to create "classes", and implement inheritance.

 Don't worry if this doesn't make sense yet.
 To see prototypes in action, let's take a look at the simplest example of a "class" within JavaScript, which is created with a function object: